square/square-python-sdk/doc/models/shift-query.md

 # Shift Query

-The parameters of a `Shift` search query, which includes filter and sort options.
+The parameters of a `Shift` search query.
+Includes filter and sort options.

 ## Structure